Course Number: SHSS 3121 (2.4 CEUs/24 Hours)

 Please be advised that a username and password will be required to access online and computer lab classes as well as course materials posted in TITANium for face-to-face courses.
 If you have never logged into the CSUF Portal, you must log in with your CWID and temporary PIN# at http://my.fullerton.edu to create your CSUF Portal account prior to the first day of class.
 This process will allow you to create a CSUF username and password.
 Please click on the "Current Student Resources" tab and then "Program and Course Policies" and "Computer Access" for more information.
 If you have any questions, please contact EIP Student Services at (657) 278-2611.

 Required-1.
 Stalking Crimes and Victim Protection (ISBN 9780849308116); 2.
-Psychology Behind Crime: A Primer to Understanding Criminal Behavior - Course pack - (ISBN 9780744222166), purchase from Titan Shops.
-Available at www.titanbookstore.com. **Please be advised that reading assignments will be emailed to students 2 weeks before the start of class.
+Psychology Behind Crime: A Primer to Understanding Criminal Behavior - Course pack - (ISBN 9780744222166).
+Please purchase required textbooks in advance, from the Titan Shop.
+Available at http://www.titanshops.com/.
+The Titan Shop can be reached at 657-278-3418. **Please be advised that reading assignments will be emailed to students 2 weeks before the start of class.
 Should you have any questions, please contact Makeda Seyoum at 657-278-8392 or at email@example.com.**